transloadit/TransloaditKit/README.md

 'pod 'TransloaditKit', git: 'https://github.com/transloadit/TransloaditKit'
 ```

-If there are no errors, you can start using the module.
+If there are no errors, you can start using the pod.

 ## Usage